 What Are Second-Degree Burns?

-Second-degree burns are more severe than first-degree burns and involve the top two layers of skin: the dermis and the epidermis.
-They are also known as partial thickness burns, and often result in blistering.
-A second-degree burn can result in more pain and swelling than a first-degree burn.
+Second-degree burns involve the top two layers of skin: the dermis and the epidermis.
+They are also known as partial thickness burns and often result in blistering.
+A second-degree burn can result in more pain, swelling, and are more severe than a first-degree burn.
 These burns are treatable at home, as long as the damage is not too widespread.

 Second-degree burns can appear in several ways.
 Most often, you can recognize a second-degree burn through redness of the skin and blistering due to the more extensive skin damage.
 Other times a second-degree burn may appear wet and shiny, or sometimes white or discolored in an irregular pattern.